-You must run the hagetcf command to gather information when you encounter issues with VCS.
-Symantec Technical Support uses the output of these scripts to assist with analyzing and solving any VCS problems.
-The hagetcf command gathers information about the installed software, cluster configuration, systems, logs, and related information and creates a gzip file.
+You must run the hagetof command to gather information when you encounter issues with VCS.
+Veritas Technical Support uses the output of these scripts to assist with analyzing and solving any VCS problems.
+The hagetof command gathers information about the installed software, cluster configuration, systems, logs, and related information and creates a gzip file.